The Human Truth Foundation

 Health:

 Yemen is a pretty unhealthy country.
-Yemen comes in the best 20 in its alcohol consumption rate31 (one of the lowest in Asia).
-It does better than average in terms of its smoking rate32.
-But that's it.
-Yemen has problems.
-It does worse than average in its food aid and health contributions and WHO compliance33, its adolescent birth rate27 and in its average life expectancy11 (one of the worst in Asia).
-And finally, it sits amongst the bottom 20 in its fertility rate13 (one of the highest in Asia) and in its immunizations take-up34 (amongst the lowest in Asia).
-The number of overweight adults has increased by 14% during the last 40 years.
-Life expectancy in Yemen improved by +6.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.
-In the 2010s, Yemen was one of only 12 countries that saw their life expectancy drop.
+Yemen comes in the best 20 when it comes to its alcohol consumption rate32 (amongst the lowest in Asia).
+It does better than average for its smoking rate33.
+However Yemen performs less well in most areas.
+It does worse than average for its food aid and health contributions and WHO compliance34, its adolescent birth rate28, its average life expectancy11 (amongst the worst in Asia) and in its fertility rate14 (amongst the worst in Asia).
+And finally, it falls into the worst-performing 20 when it comes to its immunizations take-up35 (amongst the worst in Asia).
+The number of overweight adults has increased by 14% over the past 40 years.
+Yemen had the 3rd-highest average fertility rate in the world in the 1960s (after the Marshall Islands and Rwanda) and the highest average throughout the 1970s and 1980s.
+Yemen holds the dubious record of having the highest fertility rate ever detected in a single year, at 8.86 in 1985.
+This reflected very poor national health and education in that period.
+But things got better for a while; life expectancy improved by +6.4yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
+In the 2010s, it was then one of only 12 countries that saw life expectancies fall.

 Life Expectancy